ronituohino/discord-price-tracker/docs/development.md

 npm i
 ```

+## Create Discord bot

-Create a new discord bot and add it to your server by following the start here:
+Create a new Discord bot and add it to your server by following the start here:
 https://docs.replit.com/tutorials/nodejs/build-basic-discord-bot-nodejs

 Be sure to enable all privileged gateway intents in the developer portal for the
 bot.

-### .env
+## .env

-Get bot token from the developer portal and set it into .env
+Get bot token from the developer portal and set it into `DISCORD_BOT_SECRET`
+Get postgres database connection string and set to `DATABASE_CONNECTION`

+.env should look like this:

 ```
 DISCORD_BOT_SECRET="..."
+DATABASE_CONNECTION="..."
 ```